- Home

 19. Experiment with different recipes

-Cooking can sometimes be a bit of a chore when squeezed around work commitments, with many of us prioritising quick and easy meals.
+Cooking can sometimes be a chore when squeezed around work commitments, with many of us prioritising quick and easy meals.

-While there are plenty of healthy, tasty meals that you whip up in a flash, having extra time can allow you to be more creative, explore new and interesting recipes, and develop some new cooking and baking skills.
+While there are plenty of healthy, tasty meals that you can whip up in a flash, having extra time can allow you to be more creative, explore new recipes, and develop cooking and baking skills.

 For example, you could learn how to temper chocolate, make the perfect flaky pastry, or create homemade pasta.
 You could even take cooking classes to learn from culinary experts.